Grants awarded

 EU Common Fisheries Policy reform

-To develop an effective, enforceable framework for sustainable, biodiversity-friendly fisheries management.
+To develop an effective, enforceable framework for sustainable fisheries management that helps to protect biodiversity in the oceans.

 $250,000